Menu

 • When a person develops close friendships, his immunoglobulin level goes up and helps fight respiratory infections and cavities.

-• Other illnesses, including Alzheimer’s, rheumatoid arthritis, osteoporosis, and some types of cancer are strikingly less common among seniors who maintain healthy relationships in life.
+• Other illnesses, including Alzheimer’s, rheumatoid arthritis, osteoporosis, and some types of cancer, are strikingly less common among seniors who maintain healthy relationships in life.

 How to Improve Social Health in the Company

 People are essentially different from each other.
 Socializing and building connections doesn’t come easy to everyone.
-That is why companies need to establish a culture of networking and encourage social interactions.
+That is why companies need to establish a culture of networking and encourage social interaction.
 They have to help even the shyest and the most introverted people in the company break the ice quickly and feel comfortable and welcomed.

 Management teams of companies should dedicate a portion of their annual budget toward activities promoting social connections.
 The benefits of a socially healthy team extend to, as we already mentioned, higher employee productivity and loyalty.
 To better understand what we mean, here are a couple of ways to improve social health in the company.